Frontend Architecture

 Operator auth (Pattern A)

-Section titled “Operator auth (Pattern A)”Server-side middleware runs on every operator-facing route (per ADR-046 D9):
+Section titled “Operator auth (Pattern A)”Pages Function middleware runs on every non-public operator-facing route (per ADR-046 D9):

 - Read JWT from session cookie.